 Just to the north of Brisbane Airport, right next to the Gateway Motorway, you will find the really nice, council maintained facility and protected bushland known as Boondall Wetlands.
 It's maybe about 30 minutes’ drive from Brisbane's CBD and it is serviced by public transport.
 There is a reasonable amount of parking available which I think would be sufficient even on the nicest of days when visitors are most likely.
 It's quite a large area extending from the south of Shorncliffe through to Nudgee Beach.
 In fact, part of Nudgee Beach is actually included in the Boondall Wetlands, and there are tracks (quite long - 3.5 hr walk!) linking the two areas!
 We can't really imagine tackling that one with kids, unless of course you are riding!

-The main reason you will visit the wetlands will be to take a walk on the trails through the area (an exception may be on occasions that the Environmental Centre has activities on), so you will need to come prepared for walking.
+Most likely the main reason you will visit the wetlands will be to take a walk on the trails through the area (although the new look Boondall Wetlands Environment Centre is a fantastic facility), so you will need to come prepared for walking.
 The trails are very well maintained and the walk itself is not difficult, so your main concern will be to carry water (it gets quite hot and humid in the summer months), sun protection (hat, sunscreen) and being a wetland some bugs are to be expected!
-We didn't actually encounter any - other than an occasional horse fly - but perhaps that was because of the repellent?

-It's only a short stroll from the carpark to the Environmental Centre which is well staffed and has some little displays which are relevant to the area - things like preserved display specimens and skeletons of animals found in the area.
-Some display items where on loan from the museum when we were there, and there are plenty of brochures of this area and lots of which will provide ideas for future explorations!
+It's only a short stroll from the carpark to the new environment centre building which is well staffed and has some excellent static and interactive displays which are relevant to the area - things like a Great Migration Challenge (it's a bird simulator - so much fun!), synthetic mud, viewing platforms, preserved display specimens and skeletons of animals found in the area.
+They also had loan exhibits from the museum when we were there, and there are plenty of brochures of this area and lots of which will provide ideas for future explorations!
+It's had a recent expansion and modernisation so there are heaps of things to see here and they have some fantastic school holiday activities on here as well.
 We were also provided with a loan book which provided lots more detail on what we might find on our walk, including a number of aboriginal sculptures (Nurri Millen totems) which are spread out along the walk!
-The Environmental Centre also provides an opportunity to slap on some sunscreen for those who might have forgotten to bring some!
+The environment centre also provides an opportunity to slap on some sunscreen for those who might have forgotten to bring some!

 The little ones had lots of fun looking for spiders and birds, however we didn't see much else - an occasional butterfly or dragonfly, but the kids we still very excited with anticipation as to what they might see next!
 As stated previously, there are also a number of Nurri Millen totems spread along the track which are surprisingly difficult to find, so the kids gladly accepted the challenge of trying to be the first to find them!
 There is also a great little bird-watching hut right on the Nundah Creek Estuary, but again, we were perhaps a little unlucky (or perhaps too noisy!) to see anything too exciting!
 All in all, we had a really nice morning out at Boondall Wetlands!
 Although the wildlife was a little elusive when we visited, the excitement of capturing a glimpse of something was balanced by the anticipation, and at the end of the day, the kids were happy!
 Which means we were happy!
 We will be back here again at some point - it's a nice and relaxing way to get away from it all!

-Amenities: Toilets at the Environmental Centre, non on the track! 👍👍
+Amenities: Toilets at the Environmental Centre, none on the track! 👍👍

 Cost: Free!
 Just the cost of some snacks, sunscreen and the fuel to get there! 👍👍👍👍👍